 - For the soup, pour it into the airtight container and seal tightly.

-- Properly store in the freezer.
+- Store properly in the freezer.
 Make sure the airtight container is sealed tightly and that it is stored properly to avoid the soup from spilling in your freezer.
 Improper storage in the freezer is a hassle to clean up.

 Those are the five steps you need to take note in freezing your chicken and dumpling meals.